meltano/handbook/src/_company/using-gitlab.md

 These labels do not indicate urgency and should only be used to indicate the work status.

+### Refinement Labels

+We have 2 labels to indicate that something is prioritized but needs more refinement:

+- `Needs Refinement` : Used by Product and Engineering to indicate that more details, user stories, and organization are needed
+- `Needs Research Spike` : Used by Product and Engineering to indicate that a [Spike](http://agiledictionary.com/209/spike/) is need to better understand the scope of work.

 ### Urgency Labels

 We have 5 urgency labels: